tiller1010/language_learning_blog/content/blog/about.md

 - Practice your new skills with language learners around the world.
 - Schedule a time to get real practice with a native speaker.

 Why wait to start using your language skills?
-[Start using the language learn today.](https://www.lingualearn.net)
+[Start using the language today.](https://www.lingualearn.net)